Home (sports)

-In sports, home is the place and venue identified with a team sport.
+In sports, home is the place and venue identified with a sports team.
 Most professional teams are named for, and marketed to, particular metropolitan areas; amateur teams may be drawn from a particular region, or from institutions such as schools or universities.
 When they play in that venue, they are said to be the "home team"; when the team plays elsewhere, they are the away, visiting, or road team.
 Home teams wear home colors.

 Venue

 Each team has a location where it practices during the season and where it hosts games.
 This is referred to as the home court, home field, home stadium, home ballpark, home arena, home ground, or home ice.
 When a team is serving as host of a contest, it is designated as the "home team".
 The event is described as a "home game" for that team and the venue that the game is being played is described as the "home field."
 In most sports, there is a home field advantage whereby the home team wins more frequently because it has a greater familiarity with the nuances of the venue and because it has more fans cheering for it, which supposedly gives the players adrenaline and an advantage.
 The opposing team is said to be the visiting team, the away team, or the road team.

 In North American sports, a spectator can often tell which team is home by looking at the field of play.
 Often a home team logo, insignia or name is in the middle of the field, at center ice, midfield, or center court.
 Also, the logo, insignia or name may be found atop a dugout in baseball or in the end zone in American football.
 On television station scoreboards in North America, the home team and its score are usually displayed to the right of or below the road team's score, with the reverse being true for association football displays.